dotoroart/cards/README.md

 #### *Hybrid*

-- A Creature becomes Hybrid when it has a Body attached.
+- A Creature becomes Hybrid when it has a Body of a different Breed attached.
+- A Creature that is Hybrid has more than one Breed.

 ---